Skip to Content

 12. Draw a Picture With Instructions

-Adapt the following exercise to your child’s level.
+Adapt the following exercise to your children’s level.

-Give your child a piece of paper and coloured crayons/pencils.
-Ask him to follow your instructions carefully.
+Provide a piece of paper and coloured crayons/pencils.
+Ask kids to follow your instructions carefully.

 This is an enlightening exercise that often clearly shows if listening skills are in place or require some sharpening.